 2.14 Apart from the standard shed or storage box as available through the Company, no other buildings or structure may be erected.
 A maximum of two sheds or boxes will be permitted if pitch layout allows, these cannot be joined together to make a larger building.
 This rule will be strictly enforced.

-2.15 Gazebos are permitted for temporary use during hot weather, but may not be left erected therafter.
+2.15 Gazebos are permitted for temporary use during hot weather, but may not be left erected thereafter.

 2.16 Before digging holes or driving any posts into the ground, please check with the Park Managers the route of any underground services, any damage to services will be chargeable.

-2.17 Staging or decking may be erected on holiday homes after a prior plan and subsequent written permission from the Company.
+2.17 Decking may be erected on holiday homes after a prior plan and subsequent written permission from the Company.
 Many pitches are unsuitable for decking.
 Decking sizes should not exceed front depth 6’, side width 4’.
 Decks must be constructed from timber only, not metal or UPVC, etc. and must be easily demountable in sections.
 Please ensure that your contractor has current Public Liability insurance cover.
 N.B.
 The subsequent disposal of any decking will be the responsibility of the holiday home owner.

 2.18 Please provide a written request to the Company before the skirting of holiday homes.
-Skirting may only follow the holiday home perimeter, not any decking, and be made of wood.
+Skirting may only follow the holiday home perimeter, not any decking, and must be made of wood.
 Please ensure that your contractor has current Public Liability insurance cover.
 N.B.
 The subsequent disposal of any skirting will be the responsibility of the holiday home owner.